bpolania/NEAR-Cosmos-SDK/README.md

 ## Status

-### ✅ **Production Ready**
+### **Production Ready**

 The Rust implementation has been successfully deployed and tested:

-- **✅ NEAR SDK Integration**: Uses official NEAR SDK for Rust with cargo-near
+- **NEAR SDK Integration**: Uses official NEAR SDK for Rust with cargo-near
-- **✅ All Modules Functional**: Bank, staking, and governance modules fully operational
+- **All Modules Functional**: Bank, staking, and governance modules fully operational
-- **✅ IBC Light Client**: Complete 07-tendermint implementation with Ed25519 verification
+- **IBC Light Client**: Complete 07-tendermint implementation with Ed25519 verification
-- **✅ Testnet Deployment**: Successfully deployed and tested on `demo.cuteharbor3573.testnet`
+- **Testnet Deployment**: Successfully deployed and tested on `demo.cuteharbor3573.testnet`
-- **✅ Cross-Module Integration**: Block processing and state management verified
+- **Cross-Module Integration**: Block processing and state management verified
-- **✅ Cross-Chain Ready**: Complete IBC stack for full Cosmos ecosystem integration
+- **Cross-Chain Ready**: Complete IBC stack for full Cosmos ecosystem integration

 ### Ready for Production
 The unified contract is ready for:
-1. ✅ Cosmos SDK module structure (completed)
+1. Cosmos SDK module structure (completed)
-2. ✅ IBC light client foundation (completed)
+2. IBC light client foundation (completed)
-3. ✅ IBC Connection and Channel modules (completed)
+3. IBC Connection and Channel modules (completed)
-4. ✅ Integration testing framework (completed)
+4. Integration testing framework (completed)
-5. 🔄 Production deployment with complete IBC stack
+5. Production deployment with complete IBC stack
-6. 🔄 ICS-20 token transfer application implementation
+6. ICS-20 token transfer application implementation

 The core architecture follows proper Cosmos SDK conventions with all modules unified in a single contract, making this a robust and properly structured Cosmos runtime for NEAR Protocol with cross-chain capabilities.